Home / Home Loans / Your guide to real estat…

 As with fixed percentage commissions, agents using a tiered commission structure typically don’t get paid unless they sell the house.

-A flat fee structure is very different to real estate commission rates.
-A flat fee is a fixed amount that you must pay regardless of what your home sells for.
+A flat fee structure is very different to real estate commission rates, in that a flat fee is a fixed amount that you must pay regardless of what your home sells for.
 Some agents may ask for this flat fee upfront, even if the house doesn’t sell, or charge it once the sale is settled.

 For example, instead of charging a 4% commission on a property’s sale price, an agent charging a flat fee might ask for $30,000 after the property has sold.